saket-karajagi/api-ingestion/api_ingestion/README.md

 ## Key Features:
 1. ingest_api_to_rds.py is generic and can work on any API endpoint with minimal setup and its modules can be easily replicated to work on other API endpoints and sources such as csv, relational databases etc
 2. The structure of the data from the API can evolve overtime.
 The ELT process creates a staging table to load the source data, converts the attributes into a json blob which is inserted into the “destination” table.
+For extracting the data from NYC, [Open Data API (Socrata)](https://dev.socrata.com/foundry/data.cityofnewyork.us/43nn-pn8j) was used, however we can switch to using a generic requests library in future versions
 3. A view is designed using schema inference to cast the data to its accurate data types and dedupe the latest restaurant records.
 Records that do not contain certain attributes present in future data extracts appear NULL in the view.
 4. The process is robust, tested for errors and potential breaking points, user-friendly and provides a verbose output as it executes